ChrickeR/chricker.github.io/_posts/assignments/2023-09-03-Aligning_Objectives.md

 *  Apply "First Principles Thinking”, This approach enables individuals to question assumptions, break free from traditional norms, and craft innovative solutions.
 See upcoming post [First Principle](https://troi.se/posts/first_principle/).
 *  Start by aligning innovation with your mission and vision: Ensure that your innovation efforts directly contribute to fulfilling your overarching purpose and inspiring future.
 *  Set specific innovation-related goals: These goals should align with your strategies and contribute to fulfilling your mission.
 *  Choose effective innovation tactics: These are the detailed methods for achieving your innovation-related objectives, all in support of your goals.
+See Post [How Guardrail Empower Teams](https://troi.se/posts/guiding-principles-and-vision/)
 *  Measure key results: Assess the progress and success of your innovation efforts to ensure they align with your mission and vision.

 *Customer-Centricity:*